wcko87/beatoraja-english-guide/Difficulty-Tables.md

 Difficulty tables also serve as level ratings for charts.
 The level indicated on the chart itself is set by the chart creator, and this level may not be accurate.
 The levels in the difficulty tables are decided by the creator of the table, and often has gone through some discussion within the community.

-# What are dan courses?
+# What are Dan Courses?

 Courses can be included in difficulty tables.
 Among these courses are what people call "dan courses".
 A dan course is a specific set of (usually 4) songs used to test one's ability.
 In a course, you have to clear the sequence of given songs using a single health gauge that carries between songs.
 A player is said to have achieved a dan rank if they are able to clear the dan course corresponding to that rank.